Skip to main content

 if (error.code === "ERROR_AUTHENTICATOR_PREVIOUSLY_REGISTERED") {

-// The user already has a passkey registered for this authenticator
+// The user already has a passkey registered for this device

 // You can choose to handle this however you see fit